Skip to Content

 That’s how much chilli powder we use in the dish.

-And if you enjoy spicy food that hits the so-called spot, makes tiny beads of sweat pop up on your forehead while making your ears and back of your neck go warm,
+And if you enjoy spicy food that hits the so-called spot, makes tiny beads of sweat pop up on your forehead while making your ears and the back of your neck go warm,

-Then my friend, this is THE authentic Sri Lankan fish curry to serve.
+Then, my friend, this is THE authentic Sri Lankan fish curry to serve.

-Any fish that has a firmness to it would do, I’m using chunks of Thalapath(sailfish) for reasons mentioned below,
+Any fish that has a firmness to it would do, I’m using chunks of Thalapath(sailfish) for the reasons mentioned below,

 • convenience.